 Yield and Yield Spread Measures: Fixed Rate Bonds and Floating Rate Instruments

 The focus of this section is on the ability to calculate the annual yield on a bond for varying compounding periods within a year.
-Additionally, candidates are expected to compare, calculate, and interpret yield and yield spread measures for fixed-rate bonds.
+Additionally, you are expected to compare, calculate, and interpret yield and yield spread measures for fixed-rate bonds.
 Similarly, in the context of yield and yield spread measures for floating-rate instruments, the emphasis is on the capability to calculate and interpret yield spread measures for such instruments and calculate and interpret yield measures specifically tailored for money market instruments.

 Fixed-Income Risk and Credit Analysis (An Overview)